kartonfarkas/api_docs/source/suite/contacts/contact_create.rst

    * - 400
      - 2007
      - Invalid date format for field id: [id]
      - The date format provided for the specified field is invalid.
-Valid date format is YYYY-MM-DD.
+Valid date format is YYYY-MM-DD and YYYY-MM-DD HH:MM:SS.
    * - 400
      - 2007
      - Invalid choice id for field id: [id]